“I find it hard to confess that I was emotionally wounded. Because you might question my faith.”

 "I asked the Lord three times to take it away from me."
 2 Corinthians 12:8

 But God has not chosen to heal me.

 So I have to cling to the rest of the passage:

 “I am all you need.
 I give you My loving-favor.
 My power works best in weak people.”
 2 Corinthians 2:9

 I often believed there was something wrong with me.
 If I prayed more, trusted more, believed more, I could get past this.
 But I can’t.

 Part of this may be my personality type.
-I am an INFJ and enneagram 5.
-This means I am more introverted than extroverted.
+I am more introverted than extroverted.
 I am depleted by people instead of energized.
 I need to be alone.
 I actually really like to be alone.
 I need to study and investigate.
 These studies and investigations help me make sense of the world around me and help me feel at ease.